 3) Content on self-compassion, shame, and self-criticism from around the web.
 We curate content related to compassion in psychotherapy.
 We try to pull together the best resources that we run across in our learning and research and post it to the site and our newsletter.
 These might be videos you could show to clients, handouts that we've discovered in our searches, or new research articles you might be interested in.
 If you find something interesting that might be worth sharing, we'd love to hear about it.

 Jason Luoma, Ph.D. is founder of ACTwithCompassion and a leading researcher in the area of shame, self-stigma, and interventions for those difficulties.
 He is also co-founder of Portland Psychotherapy Clinic, Research, & Training Center, a unique research and training clinic where proceeds from services go to fund scientific research.
 Jason is an internationally recognized trainer in ACT and author of Learning Acceptance and Commitment Therapy, a book popular with professionals for its mixture of sophistication and accessibility.
-He has over 30 publications on shame, stigma, emotion-focused therapy, and ACT including publishing first randomized trial of an ACT approach to shame in the Journal of Consulting and Clinical Psychology.
+He has almost 50 publications on shame, stigma, emotion-focused therapy, and ACT including publishing first randomized trial of an ACT approach to shame in the Journal of Consulting and Clinical Psychology.
 He also maintains a clinical practice focused on helping people with chronic shame and self-criticism to develop more self-compassion.

 How to connect with us: